Saharsh9051/Saharsh9051-Saarathi-Your-AI-Future-Self/README.md

-or the "Project Summary (Short Details of Concept)" field:
+"Project Summary (Short Details of Concept)" field:

 Saarathi: Your AI Future Self is a next-generation AI life mentor designed to combat the immense pressure and lack of personalized guidance faced by today's youth.
 It operates on a revolutionary system that combines a powerful backend planning engine with a deeply personal avatar of the user's own successful future self.
 Through interactive video messages and chats, the avatar delivers a complete, adaptive daily plan for academics, health, and mindset, turning a logical to-do list into an inspiring daily conversation and providing both the strategy and motivation needed to achieve ambitious goals.